Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 EDPS: short for "effective damage per second," or the realistic total damage done per second by a character.
 This is calculated simply by taking the total damage done by a character to one target (usually of high health total) and dividing it over a set period of time, usually 60 seconds.
 See: 'DPS' and 'Sheet DPS.'

-EF: short for "Echoing Fury," a legendary one-handed mace that is considered one of the strongest weapons available.
+EF: short for "Echoing Fury," a legendary one-handed mace that is considered one of the strongest weapons available in vanilla D3.
 See: 'BIS.'

 EP: short for "Explosive Palm," a monk skill.